 Cons of the Safety 1st Mattress

 - The inside material is layered, with not a ton of structure.
-Over time, I would guess that the mattress will flatten in some spots.
+Over time, the mattress will flatten in some spots, like the corners.
 (Especially if you have a child who sleeps in the same position all the time or plan to use the same mattress through multiple children.)

 - It’s not made of recycled materials, a con if that is important to you.